 - Women of child-bearing potential (WOCBP) who are unwilling or unable to use an acceptable method to avoid pregnancy for the entire duration of treatment and for up to 8 weeks after the last dose of ipilumumab.

 - Women with a positive pregnancy test before administration of ipilimumab.

 - Subjects on any other systemic therapy for cancer, including any other experimental treatment.

 - Prior treatment with an anti-CTLA-4 antibody if treatment failure was due to immune-related AEs or discontinuation was due to an AE/serious AE.

 - Presence of known hepatitis B or hepatitis C (active) infection, regardless of control on anti-viral therapy.

 - Any subject who has a life-threatening condition that requires high-dose immuno-suppressants.

 - Subjects with melanoma who have another active, concurrent, malignant disease, with the exception of adequately treated basal or squamous cell skin cancer, superficial bladder cancer, or carcinoma in situ of the cervix.

-According to the FDA-approved labeling, Ipilimumab 3 mg/kg is administered intravenously over 90 minutes every 3 weeks for a total of four doses.
+According to the FDA-approved labeling, ipilimumab 3 mg/kg is administered intravenously over 90 minutes every 3 weeks for a total of 4 doses.